Dynamics on flag manifolds: domains of proper discontinuity and cocompactness: Abstract

 \section{Abstract}

-We study the dynamics of asymptotically regular discrete isometry groups $\Gamma\subset G$ on the ideal boundary of higher rank symmetric spaces of noncompact type $X=G/K$.
-We identify geometrically domains of discontinuity in all (partial) flag manifolds $G/P$ associated to $G$.
-Under the additional assumption of chamber conicality - a natural generalization of conicality of the limit set for Kleinian groups in rank one - and antipodality, we establish cocompactness of the $\Ga$-action on various domains of discontinuity, in particular for domains in the full flag manifold $G/B$.
-The latter are nonempty at least for all irreducible Weyl groups $\neq B_2,G_2$.
-We also compare in higher rank several notions related to classical geometric finiteness.
+For noncompact semisimple Lie groups $G$ with finite center we study the dynamics of the actions of their discrete subgroups $\Ga<G$ on the associated partial flag manifolds $G/P$.
+Our study is based on the observation that they exhibit also in higher rank a certain form of convergence type dynamics.
+We identify geometrically domains of proper discontinuity in all partial flag manifolds.
+Under certain dynamical assumptions equivalent to the Anosov subgroup condition, we establish the cocompactness of the $\Ga$-action on various domains of proper discontinuity, in particular on domains in the full flag manifold $G/B$.
+In the regular case (e.g.\ of $B$-Anosov subgroups) we prove the nonemptiness of such domains if $G$ has (locally) at least one noncompact simple factor not of the type $A_1, B_2$ or $G_2$, by showing the nonexistence of certain ball packings of the visual boundary.